deathworlders/online/content/book/deathworlders/chapter-34-states-mind.md

 “Sweet,” Allison grinned, but Xiù was blushing under that paint blotch, so she decided to double down.
 “But true.”

-“Well... you *still* don’t need me to run the navigation software!”
+“Well...you *still* don’t need me to run the navigation software!”

 “But I’m comfortable!”
 Allison complained, snuggling into a Julian a little more.